Muye Ru, PhD

 About me

-My research experiences have been primarily focused on climate change, air pollution, and the energy system.
-I explore policies and strategies on these topics through empirical and theoretical modeling of the atmosphere, economics, health impacts, and energy transitions, etc. I have experience working with Integrated Assessment Models, Earth system model simulations, satellite retrievals, emission inventories, and epidemiological data.
-Currently, I work at Global Sustainable Finance at Morgan Stanley.
+My research experiences have been primarily focused on atmospheric science, the energy system, and the economic impacts.
+I explore policies and strategies on these topics through empirical and theoretical modeling of the atmosphere, economics, health impacts, and energy transitions, etc. I have extensive experience working with Integrated Assessment Models, Earth System Models, satellite retrievals, energy system models, and various large datasets, including alternative data.
+Currently, I am developing an integrated modeling system leveraging these skills at Morgan Stanley.

 Curriculum vitae